Laser Hair Removal Bank

 Laser hair removal is the deliberate removal of body hair using the technology of laser.
 Hair generally grows all over the human body, some fine and barely noticeable, with other areas having thicker, more prominent hair.

-Laser hair removal works by using laser light pulses to selectively destroy hair follicles by targeting the melanin (colour) in them.
+Laser hair removal uses laser light pulses to selectively destroy hair follicles by targeting the melanin (colour) in them.
 The pigment in the hair follicle absorbs the laser’s light pulse, which damages the follicle enough to significantly retard hair regrowth.
 The laser delivers an intense beam of light, which is absorbed by the hair follicle whilst the surrounding tissue remains unaffected.

 Following a laser hair removal treatment, the dead hair needs to come through the skin.
 It is pushed through and then shed after one to three weeks.
 During this period the hairs will seem to grow as the new skin pushes them out.
 After the second laser treatment, depending on skin and hair type, the area can already begin to look patchy as certain hair follicles stop producing new hairs.